Group Psychotherapy

 Getty/Luis Alvarez

-In addition to allowing you to connect with others, group therapy is designed to offer a place to speak your mind without worrying about being judged, even if the others in the group have not had the same experiences as you.
+In addition to allowing you to connect with others, group psychotherapy is designed to offer a place to speak your mind without worrying about being judged, even if the others in the group have not had the same experiences as you.

-Silence is okay
+Silence is OK

 In a group session, you are not obligated to talk if you don't wish to do so.
 Some group members may be more comfortable sharing their thoughts and feelings than others.
-Listening can be therapeutic as well and may even make you feel more open to talking about a certain topic if you find something you can relate to.
+Listening can be psychotherapeutic as well and may even make you more open to talking about a certain topic if you find something you can relate to.

 It's a cost-effective option

-The disadvantages of group therapy
+The disadvantages of group counseling sessions

 Less personal attention